 5) A Pro Can Monetize More Effectively Than The Previous Owner

 The least effective form of monetization is ads.
-Particularly ads being served from Adsense and not a more premium ad network like Mediavine or Ezoic.
+Particularly ads being served from Adsense and not a more premium ad network like Ezoic.
 And yet, this is how most bloggers are monetizing their websites simply because it’s the easiest way to start making money from your content.

 If you see a website that’s monetized with Adsense ads.
 For the love of God, buy the site!
 All you need to do is switch from Adsense to Mediavine, and you’re likely to double the website’s revenue.
 If you can figure out how to loop in high paying affiliate deals or create your own product sales, you might 10x what the website was making prior or more.

 If you can do something like this, you’ll be able to pay off your investment in a matter of a couple months.

 6) A Blog Doesn’t Require Active Maintenance

 If you own a house and rent it to tenants, you’re going to be responsible for maintaining that property.
 And maintaining a house can be an expensive endeavor.
 Expect to spend 1% of the home’s value every year just keeping it standing.

 When you buy a blog, you’ll need to find hosting that you trust.
 Then you’re done forever.
 You don’t have to do anything else until the end of time if you don’t want to.
 Just pay the small fee to your hosting provider, and your website will send you money month after month until Google stops sending you traffic.

 You’re going to be paying some serious taxes if you sell your blog for $100,000 (think 40% or more, depending on your country).